jonathansillito/open-source-project-course/modules/learning.md

 * learning curve -  where are you? where are you trying to get to? what considerations for stopping?
 * How do you decide you have "learned enough?"
 Should you go a bit further?

-Status: first draft minus a practicing assignment
+Status: first draft

 >  "A well-educated person never stops learning" [President Nelson]

 ## Learning outcomes

-1. Gain an understanding of what resources, techniques, and practices can help the student learn new knowledge and skills.
+1. Understand resources, techniques, and practices for gaining new knowledge and skills
-2. Learn how to make a self-directed study plan
+2. Learn how to develop a self-directed learning plan

 ## Reading